Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents both parameters (limit and framework).
-The description adds no additional meaning beyond the schema definitions.
+Schema description coverage is 100%, so the schema fully documents both 'limit' and 'framework' parameters.
+The description adds no additional parameter meaning beyond the schema, placing it at the baseline for high coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.